-Recruitment
+• Recruitment

 Direct Wines conducts robust checks on any new employee including eligibility to work in the UK to safeguard against human trafficking or individuals being forced to work against their will.
 Where we engage contractors, for example via an agency or a personal services company, the manager responsible for the engagement is required to confirm that the terms of the engagement are in accordance with our Modern Slavery Statement and our Ethical Policy.
+The Human Resources Department has overall responsibility for overseeing our process for engaging contractors

-Training
+• Training

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business, we provide appropriate training to our staff.
 Our Board of Directors completed anti-slavery training in 2019 to demonstrate their commitment to upholding the rights of workers.
-Training is mandatory for all members of the Wine Buying team who visit vineyards and wineries across the world, and for selected senior members of our operations team who supervise our warehouse, customer contact centre and outsourced mail houses.
+Training is mandatory for all members of the Wine Buying team who visit vineyards and wineries across the world, and for selected senior members of our operations team who supervise our warehouse, customer contact centre and outsourced mail houses (areas of our business in which there may be greater reliance on agency workers, especially at peak periods of activity).
 Day to day responsibility for our Modern Slavery compliance sits with our Group Compliance Manager, who reports to a Board member.
 Training is refreshed as appropriate on a regular basis.

-Employee Engagement
+• Employee Engagement